shauncrittenden/object.js/README.md

 --------------------------

-Object methods assign code(this) reference to code(self) to work around namespace issues.
+Object methods assign `this` reference to `self` to work around namespace issues.